lavin-ds/DSCSharp/README.md

-# DSC
-Data Structures and Algorithms in C#
+# Data Structures and Algorithms in C#

 The project can be run using VSCode and the tests use XUnit.

 1. LinkedLists (with generics)